What Is Bone Broth?

 Honestly, that’s it.
 (Well, there’s a lot more to be said, but that really is the basics of it)

-What everyone calls bone broth today is what Grandma called ‘soup bones’ and Mom called ‘broth’ – it comes from long, slow simmering of bones in water.
-The biggest difference between bone broth and regular stock is that bone broth is cooked a lot longer.
+What everyone is going crazy over today is what Grandma called ‘soup bones’ and Mom called ‘broth’ – it comes from long, slow simmering of bones in water.
+The biggest difference is that bone broth is cooked a lot longer.
 The end result is a tasty liquid that’s delicious on its own, but also makes a wonderful and nutritious base for soups and stews.

 It’s also good for your immune system.
 Really, really good for you, in fact.